jamsdrak/ComfyUI-ZoomControls/README.md

 ![chrome_mkeqx0al4e](https://github.com/jamsdrak/ComfyUI-ZoomControls/assets/135140984/b40e7560-6d57-49d0-99dc-559c988c12f2)

-Solve the corner issue, but Can't figure out why the canvas freezes it does zoom but is freez
+Solve the corner issue, but Can't figure out why the canvas freezes it does zoom but is freez (the grid dissapiers, and everything inside turns into a jpg basically)